 But is that always the case?

 After this introduction, we go straight to Design of the BenQ MH535 about.
 BenQ does not dare to design experiments here and has opted for a tried and tested, yet contemporary design.

-With a Housing dimensions by 333 x 99 x 215 mm the MH535 is one of the more compact models.
-In addition, that will Weight with only 2,42 kg kept pleasantly low, so that the projector can be used very mobile.
+With a Housing dimensions of 333 x 99 x 215 mm the MH535 is one of the more compact models.
+In addition, that will weight with only 2,42 kg kept pleasantly low, so that the projector can be used very mobile.
 A film screening with friends?
 No problem!
 Only the right transport bag is missing.